MachineLemonade/docs/policies/security.md

 Airflow-specific alerts for task and DAG run failures (or other triggers) can be configured via environment variables as needed.

+*Do your users use MFA and/or IDP to login and authenticate to the service or management or infrastructure resources?*

+To create an Astronomer Workspace, users have the option to authenticate via Google, GitHub, or username/password.

+*Do you share any PI data with external entity or service?*

+No, we never share any PI data with any external services.

 ## Enterprise Edition

 Astronomer Enterprise is deployed in your cloud, on your Kubernetes.
-As such, it should comply with your internal security specifications.
+As such, it will comply with your internal security specifications.